Best Budget Hotels Around the World for Travelers

 What can you expect from a $20-a-night room?
 The rooms are simple but adequate.
 You'll find comfortable beds, clean linens, and private bathrooms.
 Don't expect TVs or minibars.
 Air conditioning may or may not be available at this price point, so it's best to check beforehand, especially if you're traveling during the hotter months.

 The inn has things that make your stay easier.
 They often arrange airport pickups and drop-offs, which is super helpful when you're arriving in a new country.
-Plus, the staff usually have connections with local safari tour operators, so they can aid to decide a tour in line with your budget and interests.
+Plus, the staff usually have connections with local safari tour operators, so they can help you decide on a tour that fits your budget and interests.

 The location of Karibu Inn is often a plus.
 It's generally located close to safari departure points or near towns that serve as gateways to national parks.
 This helps cut down on travel time to the start of your safari trip.
 You can have a leisurely meal at a nearby restaurant or pick up any last-minute supplies you might need.